What's All This Then?

 Hi there, I'm Mich!
 A mini-biography?
 Sure.

 I've been tinkering with programming since my early teens, and in my later teens I got into music production.
-I've undertaken many personal and professional projects, and eventually landed a job at Digitally Imported.
+I've undertaken many personal and professional projects, and eventually landed a job at DI.FM.
 This job combines my love for (electronic) music with my passion for programming, so I'm really happy there.

 Because I am crazy and never stop programming, I managed to cook up Instaud.io in my spare time.